dreamcatcher-tech/network/Inbox/2024-04-23 1047 keeping a stable version up.md

 ?? should they be released as a pair ?

 A dedicated release for the CRM, so it gets hand released after testing passes.

+How will live upgrades work ?

+Should deployments check the version of the db before processing requests ?